lowRISC/lowrisc-site/content/docs/ethernet-v0.5/fpga.md

     mount -t proc none /mnt/proc
     chroot /mnt

+This partition should be prepared in advance using a card reader on the Workstation.
+See the list of downloads above.

+In principle it could be created live from the NFS partition, but performance limitations make this non-viable at the moment.

 After you finished with the chroot partition, remember to unmount it.

     exit
     umount /mnt/proc
     umount /mnt

+The final partition is designated as swap.
+This will be handy if you wish to attempt heavy duty tasks such as compilation.

+    root@qemuriscv64:~# swapon /dev/mmcblk0p3
+    [  983.110000] Adding 1048572k swap on /dev/mmcblk0p3.
+Priority:-1 extents:1 across:1048572k SS
+    root@qemuriscv64:~# free
+		 total       used       free     shared    buffers     cached
+    Mem:        111320      10088     101232        196         36       5200
+    -/+ buffers/cache:       4852     106468
+    Swap:      1048572          0    1048572
+    root@qemuriscv64:~#